 We’d argue that the global development community can engage the private sector in market systems development in three primary ways:

-- But we also have a chance to amplify current MNC investments and activities by bringing in new ecosystem actors and resources, money, and knowledge inside—and outside—of a company’s supply chain.
-For instance, if a company is already engaging in their version of market systems development, players like USAID or local civil society can provide technical assistance, co-investment, and/or networking support to help make that company’s investments more effective or more targeted to what the system needs.
+- We also have a chance to amplify current MNC investments and activities by bringing in new ecosystem actors and resources, money, and knowledge inside—and outside—of a company’s supply chain.

-- Knowing what strategic actions MNCs are taking also allows us to fill gaps in their approach.
+- Lastly, we can fill the gaps in their approach by knowing what strategic actions MNCs are taking.
 The global development community can leverage its expertise to coordinate complementary activities that are very much needed, but that often fall outside the purview and work of an MNC, such as land tenure and human rights.

 For market systems development, the impact we can unlock by strategically engaging with the private sector is unlimited.
 By forging new partnerships and combining knowledge and resources with companies, the global development community can drive greater innovation and make more progress toward market transformation and sustainable, inclusive development.